Doing Business in Brazil

 Health products can also be classified as Software as a Medical Device (SaMD), which is a product or application intended for one or more purposes of health products and performs functions without being part of the hardware of a medical device.
 The following software are not SaMD: wellness, used exclusively for administrative and financial management in health services; which processes demographic and epidemiological medical data without any clinical diagnostic or therapeutic purpose; shipped in a medical device under health surveillance, among other hypotheses.
 SaMD is regulated by Resolution RDC 657/22.
 SaMD may be subject to registration or notice, considering the classification rules provided in Resolution RDC 751/22.

-In turn, products for in vitro diagnosis are also divided into 4 classes of risk, considering the risk to the individual and the threat to public health, according to Resolution RDC 36/15.
-The criteria used to classify products for in vitro diagnosis are, among others, the indication of use, the importance of the information provided to the diagnosis, and the relevance and effect of the result for the individual and public health.
+In turn, products for in vitro diagnosis are also divided into 4 classes of risk, considering the risk to the individual and the threat to public health, according to Resolution RDC 830/23.
+The classification rules for these products are based on the specific purpose of the product for in vitro diagnostics.

 After being introduced to the market, the health product must be monitored by the responsible company (manufacturer or importer) to monitor any possible deviation from safety and effectiveness.
 Variation can be understood as the departure from product quality parameters with a risk to patient safety and health.
 In case of variation, the company should generally initiate a field action procedure to reduce the risk of collateral effects related to the use of a medical product already sold under the terms of Resolution RDC 551/21.